 Spruce Mountain Ranch

-This indoor/outdoor premier mountain wedding event venue in Larkspur on 450 acres of land.
+This indoor/outdoor premier mountain wedding event venue in Larkspur is on 450 acres of land.
 Its breathtaking backdrop has been family-owned since 1999.
 They have a groom’s lounge as well as a bridal cottage for both wedding parties to get ready at.
-For the reception at the Albert’s lodge with a burning fireplace, floor to ceiling wood, and a porch you can open up for cocktail hour and or dancing during those warm summer nights.
+For the reception at Albert’s lodge with a burning fireplace, floor-to-ceiling wood, and a porch you can open up for a cocktail hour and or dancing during those warm summer nights.
 Dancing under the stars brings every wedding to an end with a smile.

 The Pinery at the Hill